HackAndQuack/DispectBot/README.md

 # DispectBot
-A Discord bot, capable of evaluating and reponding to URL uploads that have malicious intent.
+A Discord bot, capable of evaluating and responding to URL uploads that have malicious intent.